moondance-labs/tanssi-docs/learn/framework/index.md

 ---
 title: Appchain Development Framework
-description: Learn about the network Development Framework, Rust Programming Language, Substrate and its features, including XCM and ready-to-use pallets for your Runtime.
+description: Learn about the network development framework, Rust programming language, Substrate and its features, including XCM and ready-to-use pallets for your runtime.
 icon: octicons-code-24
 template: index-page.html
 ---